Persian Cat Personality, Energy, and Social Traits

 • Frequent visitors

-• Rearranged furniture
+• Rearranged environments

 Ideal Home Environment for Persian Cats